Charity-Connect/reading-charity-connect/README.md

 /rest/offers - GET to get a list of all offers for your organization, POST to create or update /rest/offers/{offer id} - GET a single offer

+### Clients

+Clients record an individual or an organization who may have needs, and exist for one or more organizations

+/rest/clients - GET to get a list of all clients for your organization, POST to create or update /rest/clients/{client id} - GET a single client

+### Client Needs

+Clients can have multiple needs, and this records those needs and whether they have been met

+/rest/client/{client id}/client_needs - GET to get a list of all clients for this client, POST to create or update /rest/client/{client id}/client_needs/{client need id} - GET a single client need